About me

 These projects are supported by: The Wilson Center 2021 China Fellowship, Chiang Ching-Kao Foundation 2020 Scholarship, Global Taiwan Institute 2019 Scholarship, and the American Psychological Association small research grant.

-My research articles can be found in the Journal of Peace Research, International Interactions, Social Media + Society, Political Research Quarterly, Journal of Computational Social Science, Electoral Studies, Evolution and Human Behavior, Social Science Research, Political Studies Review, Journal of East Asian Studies, Scientific Report, Asian Survey, European Political Science, International Political Science Review, Social Science Journal, to name a few.
+My research articles can be found in the Journal of Peace Research, International Interactions, Social Media + Society, HKS Misinformation Review, Political Research Quarterly, Journal of Computational Social Science, Electoral Studies, Evolution and Human Behavior, Social Science Research, Political Studies Review, Journal of East Asian Studies, Scientific Report, Asian Survey, European Political Science, International Political Science Review, Social Science Journal, to name a few.

 I serve as the consultant for the U.S. Department of State in June and September 2022, and also for the Human Rights Watch and V-Dem.
 My research is also quoted by the US Congress.
 In addition, I currently serve as the coordinator (2022-2024) of the Conference Group on Taiwan Studies (CGOTS), the largest affiliate group under American Political Science Association.